elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.1.md

 ```
 5. **Copy  the "sponsors" file to working directory of the ela node**

-   Copy the "sponsors" file from "elastos-ela-v0.9.8_sponsors" to the working directory of the ela node or configure the "config.json" file of ela node using "SponsorsFilePath" to specify the "sponsors" file path
+   Copy the "sponsors" file to the working directory of the ela node or configure the "config.json" file of ela node using "SponsorsFilePath" to specify the "sponsors" file path

 ```json
 {